bexlev/nosql-challenge/README.md

     Evaluate some of the ratings data from a food magazine in order to help their journalists and food critics decide where to focus future articles.

 ----------------------------------------------------------------------------------
+*THIS CODE CAN BE FOUND WITHIN THE FOLLOWING FILE: "RL_NoSQL_setup.ipynb"*
 # PART ONE: Database and Jupyter Notebook Set-up

 -Imported data provided in establishments.json file from Terminal, named the database 'uk_food' and the collection 'establishments.'